gregalletti/CTF_writeups/trainings/picoCTF/binary/README.md

 1 pattern found.
 ```

-So the heap address 0x602088 dell'heap (call it `tcache_pointer`) contains the pointer to the last freed chunk (0x603890), the one we want to modify.
+So the heap address 0x602088 (call it `tcache_pointer`) contains the pointer to the last freed chunk (0x603890), the one we want to modify.
 To make the exploit work, we need to change the address of the `tcache_pointer` from pointing to the `rand_chunk` (0x603890) to pointing to the `flag_chunk` (0x603800).
 This is perfect because we can only modify a byte in memory, and 0x603890 can be easily modified to 0x603800 by replacing the last byte with a 0 byte.

 We can now calculate the offset we will send to the program as `0x602088 - 0x6034a0 = -5144`, this is the relative offset that will be fixed for every execution, even if the two values changes due to memory space randomization. _Notice that in classical heap challenges we typically have an heap address leak and then we can calculate all needed offsets; here the concept is the same, with `first_chunk` behaving as the leaked address._